 And then tomato sauce…

 Next add paprika (I LOOOOVEEE smoked paprika), salt, cumin and oregano.
 Adjust the spices to your tastes, I’m not a huge fan of cumin, so I tend to put a scant teaspoon in, whereas, I love paprika so it’s quite a few shakes for me!
 Mix it all around and add the spices to your soft and caramelized onions, stirring over low heat for a minute.
 This really “blooms” the spices allowing the flavors to come alive!

 Take all of that goodness and pour it over your meat in the crockpot, scraping the pan to get every last beautiful morsel.

 Next add fresh parsley.
 Don’t have fresh? don’t worry just toss in a small handful of dried.

-These next few items are optional, but they sure do add some great nutrition and fiber to your chili and hide them from your picky eaters!
+These next few items are optional, but they sure do add some great nutrition and fiber to your chili, sneaking some nutrient veggies in for picky eaters!
 The great part is they will not see or taste them as it cooks into the chili.

 We’ll start with zucchini, I grated one medium sized zucchini.

 Shredded carrots (if desired) or try shredded butternut squash and/or 1 cup pumpkin puree!

 Oh and don’t forget the bay leaf, I somehow missed taking a picture of that, but it’s in there!
 Just one!

 That’s it, now stir it all around and place the lid on the crock pot or soup pot, set the crockpot on low for 4-6 hours (it can go longer if needed, just add a ½ cup of additional water before covering it) or if doing on your stovetop, simmer on low for 3-4 hours, if it starts drying out, just add a ½ cup of hot water and stir it in.
 You may also cook on high for 4 hours.

 I had some leftover barbecue brisket, so decided to dice that and toss that in also; I’m trying to be better about utilizing my leftovers instead of throwing them out after they have turned into science experiments in my refrigerator.